visol/TYPO3-mw_keywordlist/Documentation/Configuration/Reference/Index.rst

 """"""""""

 #.
 The jump menu.
 It is wrapped in a <div> and can be formatted
    individually.
 It is marked by the green dotted border.
+The padding of the characters may be adjusted by CSS padding in .tx-mwkeywordlist-pi1-activeLink and .tx-mwkeywordlist-pi1-inactiveLink

 #.
 The section header.
 A section consists of the header [2], the
    keyword(s) [3] and the links [4].
 The section is marked by the red